TenderSure-Africa-SEZ/trific-platform-docs/docs/workflows/index.md

 # Platform Workflows

-This section provides comprehensive documentation of all key workflows in the Trific platform, covering the complete user journeys and business processes that drive the marketplace.
+This section provides comprehensive documentation of all key workflows in the TRIFIC platform, covering the complete user journeys and business processes that drive the marketplace.

 ## Core User Workflows